-- 1. "To see if the Town will vote to accept the reports of town officials."
-Where the reports referred to are those in the town's annual report, the article is unnecessary, as town meeting has no power to reject the annual report, so a vote on a motion to approve the article will have no legal effect and is only advisory.
-For this reason, withdrawal of the motion may be appropriate.
-The meeting can then by consensus just move on to the next article.
-The clerk or selectmen may make a note to omit this one in fut ure years. - 2.
-"To act on any other business that may [properly] come before the meeting."
-By law, the warrant must state in distinct articles the business of the meeting, and "[n]o other business may be acted upon." § 2523.
-The quoted article is an indistinct one and therefore ought not be on the warrant.
+1. "To see if the Town will vote to accept the reports of town officials."

+Where the reports referred to are those in the town's annual report, the article is unnecessary.
+The town meeting has no power to reject the annual report, so a vote to approve the article will have no legal effect and is only advisory.
+For this reason, the meeting may wish, by consensus, to just move on to the next article.
+The clerk or selectmen may make a note to omit this article in future years.

+2. "To act on any other business that may [properly] come before the meeting."

+By law, the warrant must state in distinct articles the business of the meeting, and "[n]o other business may be acted upon."
+See § 2523.
+The quoted article is indistinct, and therefore should not be on the warrant.
 The only business that can be conducted under this article is adjournment (which does not require an article anyway) or uncontroversial courtesy business, like a round of applause for volunteers.
-Rule substantive motions of new business made under such an article out of order, as a court would on proper complaint declare the action void. - 3.
-Articles that seek to do an illegal thing or that are otherwise beyond the power of town meeting.
-A favorable vo te on an article to operate a municipal market in illegal drugs would be illegal and of no effect.
-An article to enact a purely local scheme of awarding property tax exemptions in order to attract business to town deals with a matter that the Maine Constitution and state law reserve to the
+The moderator should rule all substantive motions of new business made under such an article out of order, as a court would on proper complaint declare the action void.

+3. Articles that seek to do an illegal thing or that are otherwise beyond the power of town meeting.

-State.
-Tax exemptions can legally be awarded, but not by the town meeting, so these articles are ultra vires the town meeting -i.e., beyond the power of town meeting to enact.
+A favorable vote on an article to operate a municipal market in illegal drugs would be illegal and of no effect.
+An article to enact a purely local scheme of awarding property tax exemptions deals with a matter that the Maine Constitution and state law reserve to the State.
+Tax exemptions can legally be awarded, but not by the town meeting, so these articles are ultra vires the town meeting-i.e., beyond the power of town meeting to enact.
 An approved but ultra vires article is a legal nullity.

-These issues probably arise more often from floor amendments than from the warrant.
+These issues probably arise more often from floor amendments than from the warrant, as hopefully, legal advice was sought by the selectmen when drafting the warrant articles.
 Be alert to them and try to rule them out of order, or state your own views on the legality of the proposal (whether it arises from the article or from a proposed amendment) and ask the clerk to record your views, and then proceed to a vote.
+If town counsel is present at the meeting an opinion might be sought from him or her.

-Maine statute law says only that the moderator is "to preside over and supervise the voting at the meeting."
-Section 2524(3).
+Maine statute says only that the moderator is "to preside over and supervise the voting at the meeting."
+See § 2524(3).
 Arguably, then, a moderator has no power to rein in a meeting that is running off the rails of the law.
 But consider the alternative, and the argument that a town meeting, like citizens at large, must operate within the bounds of law.
-Perhaps a well phrased and well -timed suggestion that the moderator may resign will get the attention of the voters (but of course it risks being applauded!).
+Perhaps a well-phrased and well-timed suggestion that the moderator may resign will get the attention of the voters (but of course it risks being applauded!).
 Another approach may be to work to ensure that the clerk records careful and exact minutes of the doings of the meeting at the point where it goes off the rails.
-Somet imes a brief recess may aid the situation.
+Sometimes a brief recess may aid the situation.